Chart Color Schemes

 Health performance in Camden - Ellis Lane is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Private health cover is held by approximately 51% of the total population (~6,648 people), slightly lower than Greater Sydney's 55.2%.
-The most common medical conditions are arthritis and mental health issues, affecting 10.0 and 7.4% of residents respectively.
-65.9% of residents report no medical ailments, compared to 71.6% in Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 22.8% (2,956 people), compared to Greater Sydney's 12.9%.
-Health outcomes among seniors require more attention than the broader population.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 10.0% and 7.4% of residents respectively.
+However, 65.9% of residents report being completely clear of medical ailments, which is lower than the 71.6% reported across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, with 22.8% or approximately 2,965 people, compared to 12.9% in Greater Sydney.
+Health outcomes among seniors require more attention due to the challenges they face.

 Frequently Asked Questions - Health